-The Star Trek Discovery season 2 cast includes some exciting new additions.
+While almost everyone who survived the events of the first season will be back (more on that in a moment), the Star Trek Discovery season 2 cast also includes some exciting new additions.
 Taking control of the Discovery will be the USS Enterprise’s Captain Christopher Pike, as played by Inhumans-actor Anson Mount.

 Pike will, at least, have some support in the form of Number One, played by Rebecca Romijn (Mystique in Bryan Singer's original X-Men movie).
 The character was originally played by Majel Barrett Roddenberry (wife of Trek creator Gene).

 Most exciting, however, is the debut of Ethan Peck as the young Spock.
-The actor (who is, incidentally, the grandson of the legendary Gregory Peck) said of donning the Vulcan’s ears: “It is with great honour and a sense of immense responsibility that I take on the iconic role that Leonard gave to us and that Zachary did brilliant justice to."
+The actor (who is, incidentally, the grandson of the legendary Gregory Peck) said of donning the Vulcan’s ears via Instagram: “It is with great honour and a sense of immense responsibility that I take on the iconic role that Leonard gave to us and that Zachary did brilliant justice to."